shogun-toolbox/shogun/doc/cookbook/source/examples/binary/averaged_perceptron.rst

 .. sgexample:: averaged_perceptron.sg:set_parameters

-Then we train the :sgclass:`CAveragedPerceptron` and we apply it to the test data, which gives the predicted :sgclass:`CBinaryLabels`.
+Then we train the :sgclass:`CAveragedPerceptron` and we apply it to the test data, which gives the predicted :sgclass:`BinaryLabels`.

 .. sgexample:: averaged_perceptron.sg:train_and_apply